Skip to content | Accessibility Information

 Professional Practices

-This unit offers focussed opportunity for students to extend and enhance their practice by including working in a wider design research community.
-The study of the cultural and critical contexts of design practice is vital to any student of the creative disciplines, this unit will develop Master’s students’ abilities to contextualise their practice through a series of themes addressing contemporary issue in design.
+This module offers the focused opportunity for you to extend and enhance your practice by working in the wider art and design research community.
+The study of the cultural and critical contexts of art and design practice is vital to any student of the creative disciplines.
+This module will develop your ability to contextualise your practice through a series of themes, addressing contemporary issues in art and design.

 Postgraduate Curating Platform